 Messiah Cathedral, Modern cathedral in Kemayoran, Jakarta, Indonesia

-The cathedral serves the community of the Indonesian Reformed Evangelical Church, which gathers here regularly for worship.
-Visitors can observe how the space functions as a religious and social hub for its congregation.
+The cathedral belongs to the Indonesian Reformed Evangelical Church, a presbyterian community that gathers here regularly for worship.
+Visitors can observe how the building serves as a meeting point for the congregation's religious and social life.

 The community of curious travelers